JanssenProject/jans/docs/admin/install/helm-install/google-gke.md

       helm install nginx ingress-nginx/ingress-nginx
       ```

-2. Create override.yaml file and add changes as per your desired configuration:
+2. Create a file named `override.yaml` and add changes as per your desired configuration:

-    - FQDN/domain not registered:
+    - FQDN/domain *not* registered:

         Get the Loadbalancer IP: